 The electrical conductivity of epoxy polymer matrix is improved by the addition of commercial graphite powder.
 Since, below the percolation threshold we have no conductivity, 10% and 15% of graphite powder content are considered dielectric like plain epoxy polymer matrix.
 Composites with 30% of graphite powder and above enter the semiconductor classification, which is excellent from the economical point of view since graphite powder is very cheap compared to others carbon based materials like carbon fibers, carbon black and carbon nanotubes.
 Temperature severe influences the electrical conductivity of graphite/epoxy composites decrease the results in some cases 100 times.

 5. ACKNOWLEDGEMENTS

-The financial support of Rio de Janeiro State Funding, FAPERJ, and the Research and Teaching National Council, CNPq, is gratefully and acknowledged.
+The financial support of Rio de Janeiro State Funding, FAPERJ, and the National Council for Scientific and Technological Development, CNPq, is gratefully and acknowledged.